Pulkit-Khandelwal/human-anthropometry-chop-picsl/README.md

 - You also need to have `greedy` installed.
 See instrcutions and documentation [here]().
 - You also need some bianaries in order to build the template.
 Get the binaries from this [box link](https://upenn.box.com/s/5zzhfo1jjcdtttzhjap8syx865kth5m4).
-- You need the files in the folder `template_building_files` in the GitHub repository.
+- You need the files in the folder `template_building_files` in the GitHub repository:
+  - `manifest.csv`: here you provide the complete path to each of the inout image, and also assign a name to each image.
+  - `flags.json`: here you can provide different options for the template to be built.
+For example. here we care about either if the template building proccess is intialized using the average of all the input image or whether a particular image actts as an intial template image.

-Run the following command:
+And then run the following command:
 ```
 #export PATH="/path/to/where/you/have/the/greedy/binaries/":$PATH